knol3j/hashnhedge/content/briefs/2025-08-22/x removes the ability for freetier developers to like posts .md

 ﻿---
-title: "X removes the ability for free-tier developers to like posts and follow users via its API to "protect the platform from spam, bots, and manipulative activities" (Sarah Perez/TechCrunch)"
+title: "X removes the ability for free-tier developers to like posts and follow users via its API to 'protect the platform from spam, bots, and manipulative activities' (Sarah Perez/TechCrunch)"
 date: "2025-08-22T12:46:36"
 category: "Markets"
 summary: ""